Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

 1. **compare-range-sizes.R**: Compare the range sizes of current and forecast distributions, both considering insect ranges alone, and considering only the areas where insects are predicted to overlap with one or more host plant species
+1. **draw-species-richness-maps-glm.R**: Draw maps of _Papilio_ species
+richness for current and forecast climate conditions and a map showing the change between current and forecast estimates

 ## Directory structure